ZYSF/gen1cpu/README.md

 ## Code Overview

-* The CPU itself is defined almost entirely in `gen1.v`
+* The CPU itself is defined entirely in `SimpleCore.v`
-* Some definitions and configuration is defined in `gen1defs.v`
-* The `gen1vn.v` module is a wrapper which organises both the memory buses into a single bus ("Von-Neumann" style)
-* The `gen1vn8.v` module wraps gen1vn into single-byte memory operations (which can particularly make testing easier because a lot less pins are required)
-* The `gen1demo8.v` module is a simple top-level implementation for an FPGA with a few LED outputs and one clock input, this will just run some simple instructions and blink the LEDs
+* The `SimpleMCU.v` module is a simple top-level implementation for an FPGA with a few LED outputs and one clock input, this will just run some simple instructions and blink the LEDs

 ## Lacking